Mathiew82/ikivim/README.md

     </a>
 </div>

-**okivim** is a minimal and efficient **Neovim configuration** focused on **simplicity, performance, and maintainability**.
+**Okivim** is a minimal and efficient **Neovim configuration** focused on **simplicity, performance, and maintainability**.
 It provides a clean foundation with modern features like LSP, formatting, and diagnostics, while keeping the configuration transparent and easy to customize.
 Built to stay fast, predictable, and out of your way — giving you a setup that grows with your workflow.

 ![](https://raw.githubusercontent.com/okivim/okivim/refs/heads/main/screenshots/screenshot1.png)